What is the course about?

 - Understand how to research your topic and audience.

-- Understand how to give your book the best chance of achieving higher sales.
+- Understand how to effectively sell your book

 - Understand how to create a realistic budget for publication.